Play-by-post role-playing game: Message-board role-playing

 Internet forums (aka Play-By-Message-Board or PBMB, Forum Role-Playing or simply Forum-Games) are the most common medium for Play-by-Post gaming.
 Forums may provide features such as online dice rolling, maps, character profiling and game history.
 Using a forum (as opposed to a live-chat interface) allows players to re-read what they have previously written at a later date, and to read posts made by players in other threads.
 Many online services provide free game hosting specifically for gamemasters, or provide general forum services that can be used for role-playing purposes (such as Proboards or Invisionfree).

 As an asynchronous collaborative editing tool, forums lack safeguards to prevent two writers from posting simultaneously and contradicting each other.
 House Rules may require players to take turns sequentially in order to avoid such conflicts, or players may require posts to be edited or deleted to rectify the situation which may result in dispute and intervention from a moderator if one is available.
 To avoid this, many boards offer guides and tips on roleplay etiquette.

-Many message boards are listed in roleplay directories, such as TopRPsites to make them easy to find.

-Twitter and Tumblr are also very popular mediums for Roleplaying.
+Twitter and Tumblr are also very popular mediums for roleplaying.